Preparing Your Air Conditioner for Fall Allergies

 Sometimes condensation builds up near your indoor unit or even around your vents.
 The moisture encourages mold growth.
 Be sure to check around the vents or any other areas that may be humid like bathrooms, garages, or laundry room.
 These areas should be cleaned often.
 When cleaning, check for excess water or leakage.

-If you have any questions on how to minimize allergens in your home or you need to schedule a maintenance appointment for your HVAC system, please give us a call at (772)934-8595.
+If you have any questions on how to minimize allergens in your home, please give the professionals in air conditioner maintenance in Ft.
+Pierce and Martin County a call.
 One of our American Air Care specialists would be happy to help you.